 Whether it is leisurely floating a kayak on the broad corridor of the Platte River with co-workers or paddling the remote, wild Dismal River through an outfitter with friends, I thoroughly enjoy exploring our varied Nebraska Water Trails.
 And I believe you will, too.

 On the International Scale of River Difficulty, our Nebraska rivers typically rate Class I: Easy.
 That’s defined as moving water with riffles and small waves, few obstacles, slight risk to the swimmer, and easy self-rescue if you are wearing a life jacket.
 There are a few exceptions.

 The Dismal River in the central Sand Hills area, for example, is a narrow, spring-fed stream with hairpin turns that swiftly flows at about 6-8 mph.
 Barbed-wire fences, downed trees, stumps and rocks in the river are constant hazards.
 It is an “extreme sports” river.
 In a handful of places on two other rivers — the Niobrara and Snake — there are very difficult spots.
 Several rapids exist that require portage.
 These are Class II, III and IV rapids.

 The Nebraska Game and Parks Commission has established 10 water trails or recreational passageways on specific stretches of rivers and creeks.
-These are generally calmer waters perfect for small non-motorized vessels such as kayaks, canoes, inner tubes, stock tanks, inflatable rafts, etc.
+One additional water trail is under construction and scheduled to open in the Spring of 2023 – the North Fork River Trail on the Elkhorn River through Norfolk, NE.
+Our water trails in Nebraska are generally of a calmer nature, perfect for small non-motorized vessels such as kayaks, canoes, inner tubes, stock tanks, inflatable rafts, etc.

 You can find specific information about the water trails, including access points and places to go ashore for resting, camping, fishing and picnicking, on OutdoorNebraska.gov/watertrails.